 The presentation concluded by recalling that in CCSDS Spring 2022 it was discussed that VLFs could be also useful for transmitting Ethernet packets, but, for classical EO/SCI missions, if these are needed, the standard IPoCCSDS can be adopted.

 ESA clarified that the presentation is applicable only to EO/SCI missions, while other scenarios (e.g., future Lunar missions) were not assessed.

+B. Edwards/OCWG commented that the discussion/question on if there is advantage to have ethernet packets directly inside the transfer frame came from private companies in the Optical Comm WG meetings, and the WG’s effort to try to get the optical comm standards to be used by outside.

 Variable length USLP Transfer Frames – LTPv2 Use case (SLS-CS_22-11)